 Phase 3: Resolution

-The phase allows the team to understand what occurred and devise a strategy to avoid a similar occurrence in the future.
+The resolution phase allows the team to understand what occurred and devise a strategy to avoid a similar occurrence in the future.
 It’s critical to learn what factors may have caused the breach and, as a result, mitigate the risk of future events.